After Hurricane Ian, floods leave a deep insurance gap

 That has left Citizens Property Insurance Corp., a state-backed firm headquartered on Bay Street in Jacksonville, as an insurer of last resort.
 Its market share is growing fast, even as its risks are as well.

-The community of Astor is named for the wealthy New York family dynasty, which once owned most of this crook in the St. John’s River.
+The community of Astor is named for the wealthy New York family dynasty, which once owned most of this crook in the St. Johns River.
 Today, it is part of northern Lake County, where double-wide trailers are squeezed together around boat-filled canals.
 Flags fly everywhere on front-yard flagpoles.
 There are Trump 2020 flags not far from one with the profile of a lumbering sasquatch holding a fishing pole.

 Stephanie Fletcher and her mother, Michelle Fletcher, live next door to each other just outside the reach of Tuesday’s crest.
 Ms. Fletcher’s home sits 10 feet above her daughter’s – the result of newer construction and updated county flood codes.
 “We stayed dry.
 We were lucky,” she says.